 Click the Diagnose BIS button on the Bathymetry toolbar.

-The tool runs automatically and the Diagnose BIS dialog box appears and displays any issues found in the BIS geodatabase.
+The tool runs automatically and the Diagnose BIS dialog box appears where any issues found in the BIS are displayed.

 - Optionally, if broken paths are found, click View Broken Paths.